feneles/feneles/README.md

 ### Hi there 👋

-- 🌱 I’m currently working In Orange Maple
+- 🌱 I’m currently working In Brainly
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... https://marek-rogala.web.app
 - 😄 Pronouns: ...
 He/Him